International Education Center

 Join our Events and get to know other International Students

 Check our Activities and Events page often to see what activities are planned in the future.
 We hope to see you there!
-Some events coming up are a trip to LACMA Museum, trip to Aquarium of the Pacific, and a Pumpkin Carving Event on Campus!
+Some events coming up are Beach Day, trip to watch the Los Angeles Galaxy soccer game, and a Pumpkin Carving Event on Campus!

 SEVIS Requirements - Maintaining your F1 Visa Status